fstudio/clangbuilder/ReadMe.md

 **Update 2018-04-01** Clangbuilder 6.0 support `devinstall`, You can run devinstall under `Environment Console`, use `devinstall install $ToolName` to install your need tools.

+## Add Portable Utilities

+You can port some tools to clangbuilder, see `ports` and then double-click `script/DevAll.bat` to the software you need as part of the Clangbuilder is added to the environment

 Usage:

 ```txt